claudineisbezerra/kuantic-template-app/README.md

     i.
 Go to Settings -> Reveal Config Vars

     ii.
-Add the config variables according to the .example.env
+Add the config variables according to the .env.example

     iii.
 These Include